 Umicore - Transparency notification by Bank of America

-In accordance with article 14, § 1 of the law of 2 May 2007 on disclosure of major holdings Bank of America has recently notified Umicore that it has crossed the statutory threshold of 5% for the total of direct voting rights + equivalent financial instruments.
+In accordance with article 14, § 1 of the law of 2 May 2007 on disclosure of major holdings Bank of America has recently notified Umicore that it has crossed the statutory threshold of 3%, holding less than 3% of Umicore’s voting rights.
+Details of the current holdings as well as the split across the chain of control have not been disclosed.

 Summary of the moves: